Education Research Current About VU Amsterdam NL

 'That my schedule becomes so clear and less busy by discussing the week with someone who understands how a neurodiverse brain works'

-'The contact, advice and recognition of others with ASD'
+'The social contact, advice and sharing experiences'

 'Tips and tricks, helping to build a schedule, good thinking and lots of understanding'